spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

 These signs are even more similar than 'Candy' and 'Cousin'.
 Both signs have the hand coming in front of the mouth with the fingers slighlty curled.
 Seeing these signs side by side, it is understandable that the model had trouble distinguishing between the two.

 Another thing I noticed was that 'drink' was sometimes mistakenly labeled as 'cousin'.
 This is also pretty understandable.
 Both signs have the hand in a 'C' shape and involve moving the hand near the face.
 After experimenting a little, I figured out that tilting my head back when signing 'drink' made the classification much more reliable.
-Phrased another way, accentuating a feature unique to the sign 'drink' helped the model identify the sign.
+Phrased another way, accentuating a feature unique to the sign 'drink' helped the model identify the sign (pretty unsurprising when you think about it).

 ## Wrap up